 As a supporter of Free Software, I always try to respect everything related to third party licenses and content.
 Still, this can be very relative.
 I agree that if the resulting article is remarkably similar to the original, the source should be mentioned.
 But if you just took the idea from another blog and wrote a different post on ours, I don't see why you have to mention the source.

-The ideas exist by themselves, and not because another blog writes first on a certain topic, we will not be able to write about it.
-In addition, many topics are absolutely objective, so many times there is no other option than to copy a certain procedure as is, since it is done exclusively in one way and not another.
-Even so, in Ubunlog we always try to give everything in our own articles and, above all, to give our point of view.
+Ideas exist by themselves, and because another blog writes first about a certain topic, we will not be able to write about it.
+Furthermore, many topics are absolutely objective, so many times there is no other option than to copy a certain procedure as is, since it is done exclusively in one way and not another.
+Still, in Ubunlog We always try to give everything in our own articles and, above all, give our point of view.
 Greetings and thanks for the criticism 🙂